abalkin/pytest-leaks/README.md

     examples/test_faucet.py::test_skip_marker_example: leaked (not checked): 'not testing'
     ================== 1 failed, 1 passed, 2 leaked in 0.50s ==================

+Note that a debug build of Python must be used.
 The test file used above contains the following code:

     $ cat test_faucet.py
+    import pytest

     drops = []
     def test_leaky_faucet():
         drops.append({})